This is Part 2 of an ongoing series on having two years to live. Read Part 1 here.

 In an attempt to avoid contributing to the noise, I flipped the email on its head and drew attention to what lurks in the self-help shadows of those optimistic articles.
 Instead of focus, I championed distraction.
 Instead of accountability and taking ownership, shift blame and shirk responsibility.

-I felt uncomfortable writing this one because I've acted on all of these negative impulses more often than I'd like to admit- the 5 rules come from personal experience.
+I felt uncomfortable writing this because I've acted on all of these negative impulses more often than I'd like to admit- the 5 rules come from personal experience.
 The 5 rules are an acknowledgement of that filthy, greasy, petty, egotistical, lazy, animal side I try to keep stuffed down in the recesses of my psyche.
+It's ok to feel those impulses-there's nothing wrong with having them (but that's a different conversation).

 If you felt anger or unease reading any part of the 5 rules, you recognized that animal in yourself as well.